lodroter/spotifyPlaylistData/README.md

 5erJSy4v4m2LmTxsgwi8dy

-For credentials you need to create Spotify an app in spotify dashboard
+For credentials you need to create a Spotify app in spotify dashboard

 https://developer.spotify.com/dashboard

 In settings of this app you can find ClientID and ClientSecret which you need to copy into the code.

 Once you've changed these 3 things you can run the code and the csv file will be created.

+# possible data you can get

+ID: Unique Spotify identifier for the track.
+Title: The name of the track.
+Artists: List of artists involved in the track.
+Album: Information about the album the track belongs to.
+Release date: The release date of the album.
+Duration: Track length in milliseconds.
+Explicit flag: Whether the track is marked as explicit.
+Popularity: A measure of the track's popularity (0-100).
+Preview URL: URL to a short preview of the track.
+External URL: Direct URL to the track on Spotify.